-Finnish caves have their story to tell
+Finnish caves have a rich history and a story to tell

 Rock shelters have an interesting history on the shores of the ancient Litorina sea after the latest ice age called Weichselian.
 Caves also served as housing for the people following receding ice.
 This makes these caves archaeologically interesting and archaeological finds date back thousands of years to the days when eastern and western stone-age cultures met.